 The world needs savvy and creative professionals with contemporary strategic communication skills now more than ever.
 Our Strategic Communication MA is designed to shape the professionals who will fill this need, creating leaders who plan and execute key communications initiatives across many different spheres.

-The Strategic Communication MA provides current, in-demand applied strategic communication skills to help graduates advance in their current fields, secure a creative communications management position, or pivot to a new career.
+The Strategic Communication MA provides current, in-demand applied strategic communication skills to help graduates advance in their current fields, secure creative communications management positions, or pivot to new careers.
 The degree provides students with a broad range of communications tools, including public relations, brand management, organizational communication, and creative advertising.

 What Makes This Degree Different?

 The Strategic Communication MA program leverages Columbia's unique positioning as a creative leader and industry-focused school with a hands-on approach in the heart of the third-largest media market nationwide.

 Our MA in Strategic Communication students dive into strategic issues and opportunities with improvisation exercises, innovative design ideation sessions, rapid creative prototyping, and more.
 Our students tackle real communication issues that brands, companies, non-profits, government agencies and associations face daily.
 Students will gain experience in crafting internal communication, handling crisis situations, overseeing the creation and analysis of campaigns across platforms, and more.

 You will put your creative energies to work, spending your time learning by doing, and building a robust portfolio of applied industry-based projects.

 Inside and Outside the Classroom

 During your first term you’ll be introduced to the career pathways, trends, and issues in the Strategic Communication field.
 You will learn and apply up-to-the-minute creative communication research and digital communication techniques on actual client projects in courses like Communication Research and Digital Content and Analytics.
 You’ll also take courses in advertising, public relations, marketing, brand management, user experience design, and leadership.